BrentSeidel/Ada-Lisp/README.md

 ### Roadmap
 The following updates to the language are planned.
 They may not be done in the order shown and other items may be added before some of these.
-1. Peek and Poke functions for accessing memory.
-This is mainly for use on embedded systems.
-2. Logical and bitwise logical operations AND, OR, NOT.
+1. Logical and bitwise logical operations AND, OR, NOT.
-3. Parsing string to number.
+2. Parsing string to number.
-4. Character data type and conversions.
+3. Character data type and conversions.
-5. Some basic string operations.
+4. Some basic string operations.
-6. Improved error handling and general code cleanup.
+5. Improved error handling and general code cleanup.
-7. Make functions first class objects.
+6. Make functions first class objects.

 ## Internals